cpmpercussion/homepage/_posts/2011-08-06-vibes-workshop-concert.md

 status: publish
 type: post
 published: true
+description: "Here's some photos from the final concert of Tony Miceli's Delaware Vibes Workshop in July 2011.
+All the participants played a tune with drums and bass"
 ---

 Here's some photos from the final concert of Tony Miceli's Delaware Vibes Workshop in July 2011.
 All the participants played a tune with drums and bass and then at the end there was a special "vibraphone orchestra" playing Las Vegas Tango all together!
 Pretty silly, but a lot of fun!